-Round is the default shape for a Fabric Duct it is the most natural & efficient shape for the duct to form and it’s also the easiest to install.
+Round is the default shape for a fabric duct it is the most natural and efficient shape for the duct to form and it’s also the easiest to install.
 We have several different circular duct options for round ducts as they can reduce in diameter and even change shape part way along if required.
-We also have different suspension options depending upon how the duct should look if/when deflated.
+There are also different suspension options depending upon how the duct should look if/when deflated.

-Half Round is an extremely popular shape and offers a very aesthetic option for offices or areas requiring a considered finish.
-Also ideal where there are low ceiling heights or often used where Variable Air Volume (VAV) systems are supplying the air as the duct can cope with a big reduction in pressure without it affecting the shape (a round duct would require internal rings).
+Half round is an extremely popular shape and offers a very aesthetic option for offices or areas requiring a considered finish.
+Also ideal where there are low ceiling heights or often used where Variable Air Volume (VAV) systems are supplying the air.
+This duct can cope with a big reduction in pressure without it affecting the shape (a round duct would require internal rings).

-Sector Fabric Ducting tends to be used in special situations where the angles of the supporting surfaces are not 90o - In all other ways this duct is in principle a Quarter Round.
+Sector fabric ducting tends to be used in special situations where the angles of the supporting surfaces are not 90°.
+In all other ways this duct is in principle a quarter round.

 Triangular duct is used for extract (negative pressure) ducting and consists of two rails at the top of the duct and an internal heavy rail at the bottom point to maintain tension.